petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/creating-product-bundles.md

 ### Incompatible in Bundle

 You can use this relation to display incompatible options based on another option's selection.
-For instance, if there are 4 motherboards available and the user's CPU selection is compatible with only 2 of them, the remaining two appear as incompatible options in the bundle.
+For instance, if there are four motherboards available and the user's CPU selection is compatible with only two of them, the remaining two appear as incompatible options in the bundle.

 To add this product relation,